paulvaldes/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

 ```

-- We are now able to import our C++ Module into our swift code, and import the package into existing projects
+- You should now be able to import your C++ Module into your Swift code, and import the package into existing projects

+**Using the Cxx `module` in a Swift Struct**
 ```
 //In main.swift